swiftlang/swift-evolution/proposals/nnnn-strict-memory-safety.md

 * Interoperability with the C family of languages is an important feature for Swift.
 Most C(++) APIs are unlikely to ever adopt the safety-related attributes described above, which means that enabling strict safety checking by default would undermine the usability of C(++) interoperability.
 * Swift's current (non-strict) memory safety by default is likely to be good enough for the vast majority of users of Swift, so the benefit of enabling stricter checking by default is unlikely to be worth the disruption it would cause.

+### Optional `message` for the `@unsafe` attribute

+We could introduce an optional `message` argument to the `@unsafe` attribute, which would allow programmers to indicate *why* the use of a particular declaration is unsafe and, more importantly, how to safely write code that uses it.
+However, this argument isn't strictly necessary: a comment could provide the same information, and there is established tooling to expose comments to programmers that wouldn't be present for this attribute's message, so we have omitted this feature.

 ## Acknowledgments

 This proposal has been greatly improved by the feedback from Félix Cloutier, Gábor Horváth, Frederick Kellison-Linn, Karl Wagner, and Xiaodi Wu.